usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 Given these considerations on balance, *correctness* comes first in order of priority, while *usability* and *testability* come second and third.

-### Some possible use scenarios
+### Who are you? some possible use scenarios

-- New, occasional, or intermittent users of a metaschema-based tech, who need to validate data
+- New, occasional, or intermittent users of a Metaschema-based tech, who need to validate data
-- Regular users of a metaschema or metaschema-based tech
+- Regular users of a metaschema or Metaschema-based tech
   - who need to validate data
   - who need to confirm the correctness of others' validations
-- Developers of metaschema-based applications
+- Developers of Metaschema-based applications
   - who wish to use or deploy an easy validation service
   - who prefer to focus on implementing semantics, not on modeling and validating to models - but who need to provide for data validation and support others in doing so
 - Developers of Metaschema